hsandt/pico-boots-demo/README.md

 * `main.lua` shows how to use the Flow system with gamestates.
 There is no specific demo for it, the whole app uses it, with 1 state for the main menu and 1 state per demo.
 * `main_menu.lua` shows how to make a simple menu using the UI and Input modules.
 You will see the main menu when starting the app.
 * `input_demo.lua` shows how to detect player input.
 In the main menu, select "INPUT DEMO", then press the different buttons (arrows and X/O in PICO-8) to see the input states change.
+* `debug_demo.lua` shows debugging features: console and on-screen logging, profiling and variable tuning.
+In the main menu, select "DEBUG DEMO", then play with the toggles and buttons to show logs, the profiling window and the variable tuning window.
+* `render_demo.lua` shows static and animated sprites.
+Press the button to toggle between different animations.

 ## Build